Skip to main content

 3. Online Writing Resources: You can access a wealth of online resources that provide tips and advice on various aspects of academic writing.

-So, don't hesitate to reach out to Laurier's Writing Services.
+So, don't hesitate to reach out to Laurier's Writing Support.
 They are an excellent resource to help you craft a personal statement that effectively communicates your unique experiences, interests, and aspirations.